ElliottT99/kickstarter-analysis/README.md

 ### Purpose

-This analyzes was conducted for Louise in order to compare other play-based kickstarter campaigns, whether they suceeded or failed, based on their launch dates as well as their set fundraising goals.
+This analysis was conducted for Louise in order to compare other play-based kickstarter campaigns, whether they suceeded or failed, based on their launch dates as well as their set fundraising goals.

 ## Analysis and Challenges